geekq/workflow/README.markdown

 * Tested with ActiveRecord 4.0 (Rails 4.0)
 * Tested with Ruby 2.0
-* automatically generated scopes with names based on states names
+* automatically generated scopes with names based on state names
 * clean workflow definition override for class inheritance - undefining the old convinience methods, s. <http://git.io/FZO02A>